MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/visual-basic/native-apps.md

 ms.date: 03/23/2017
 ---

+# Visual Basic.NET in Xamarin iOS and Android

 The [TaskyPortable](/samples/mobile/VisualBasic/TaskyPortableVB/) sample application demonstrates how Visual Basic code compiled into a Portable Class Library can be used with Xamarin.
 Here are some screenshots of the resulting apps running on iOS, Android and Windows Phone:

  [ ![](native-apps-images/image5.png "iOS, Android, and Windows phones running an app built with Visual Basic")](native-apps-images/image5.png)